 The South Gate of Lalbagh Fort

-The southern and western fortification walls, which rise to a height of about 25′-0″ from the surrounding ground level, have a number of octagonal bastions, which are largely back-filled with earth, up to rampart level, have underground cells beneath.
+The southern and western fortification walls, which rise to a height of about 25′-0″ from the surrounding ground level, have several octagonal bastions, which are largely back-filled with earth, up to rampart level, have underground cells beneath.

-There are several secret tunnels in Lalbagh Fort, two of which used to reach to the now ruined Zinzira Fort of the Mughals located on the other side of the Buriganga.
-Others were built as mazes, so that attackers and intruders of the fort loose their way on them and starved to death.
+There are several secret tunnels in Lalbagh Fort, two of which used to reach the now ruined Zinzira Fort of the Mughals located on the other side of river Buriganga.
+Other secret tunnels were built as mazes so that attackers and intruders of the fort lost their way on them and starved to death.

-Summer Season (April – September)
+Lalbagh Fort opening time during Summer (April – September)

 - Tuesday – Saturday: 10.00 AM – 01.00 PM, 01.30 PM – 06.00 PM